ol-iver/denonavr/README.md

 `python3 -m asyncio`

 The `asyncio` library should automatically be imported in the REPL.
 Import the `denonavr` library and set up your receiver.
-If you know the  IP address,
+If you know the  IP address, enter it below replacing `192.168.1.119`.

 ```
 >>> import asyncio